boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **skip_album**: Use this option in conjunction with **photo_album** to skip certain albums e.g. **skip_album="All Photos,Time-lapse,Videos,Slo-mo,Bursts,Favorites,Panoramas,Screenshots,Live,Recently Deleted,Hidden"**

-**photo_library**: Set this to the name of an iOS 16 shared library to only download photos from a single shared library.
+**photo_library**: Set this to the name of an iOS 16 shared library to download photos from that shared library.

 **convert_heic_to_jpeg**: Set this to **true** to convert downloaded HEIC files to JPEG, while also retaining the original.